Kameleoni: Split into two factions and end of activity (1968-1969)

 Despite the success, at the beginning of 1968, dissatisfaction with the share of the profits led to split into two factions, both of them performing under the name Novi Kameleoni (The New Chameleons).
 One faction featured Jadran Ogrin, Vanja Valič and Tulio Furlanič, who were joined by guitarist Goran Tavčar.
-They wrote psychedelic–oriented music for Boštjan Hladnik's 1968 film The Sunny Whirlpool, releasing it on the EP Sunny Cry (the title of the EP being the literal translation of the film's title).
+They wrote psychedelic-oriented music for Boštjan Hladnik's 1968 film The Sunny Whirlpool, releasing it on the EP Sunny Cry (the title of the EP being the literal translation of the film's Slovenian language title).
 After the release of the EP, Furlanič left the band due to his mandatory stint in the Yugoslav army, and was replaced by Ivan Mojzer.
-At the time, the band had made a complete shift towards Cream- and Jimi Hendrix Experience-influenced psychedelic rock, their shows now being accompanied by a light show.
+At the time, the band had made a complete shift from their initial beat sound towards Cream- and Jimi Hendrix Experience-influenced psychedelic rock, their shows now being accompanied by a light show.
 The band's new sound was met with mixed reactions by the audience.
 However, the new incarnation of the band was short-lasting.
 After Tavčar moved to Italy, the band continued with a new guitarist, Ilario Udovici.
-After Mojzer left the band to serve his mandatory army stint, they were rejoined by Furlanič, but personnel changes and disagreements within the group led to disbandment in 1969.
+After Mojzer left the band to serve his mandatory army stint, they were rejoined by Furlanič.
+In 1969, they performed on the Belgrade Gitarijada festival.
+Owing to the festival perormance, the recorded a split 7-inch single entitled Gitarijada 69 with the band Bezimeni from Skopje.
+One side of the single featured Kameleoni song "Moon Moan (Lunino stokanje)", while the other featured Bezimeni's cover of the traditional song "Si zaljubiv edno mome" ("I'm in Love with a Girl").
+Kameleoni also went on a one-month tour across Yugoslavia with three other finalists of Gitarijada festival – Exodus from Herceg Novi, Dogovor iz 1804. from Belgrade and Inkvizicija from Maribor.
+However, personnel changes and disagreements within the group led to disbandment in 1969.
 The band held their last concert in Maribor at the end of 1969.

-The other faction of the group was led by Danilo Kocijančić, who fronted the band consisting of musicians from Slovenia and Italy.
-The group did not achieve any larger success, except praises for their guitarist Drago Bella Bernardina.
-This faction also ended its activity in 1969.
+The other faction of the group was led by Danilo Kocjančič, who fronted the band consisting of musicians from Slovenia and Italy: Drago Dellabernardina (guitar), Gabriele Lorenzi (keyboards), Voltheo Moretto (bass guitar). and Aldo Berliaffa (drums).
+The group did not achieve any larger success, and ended its activity in 1969.